SAP-archive/docs/concepts/monitor/training_analytics.md

 ## Your entity detection benchmark

 We split the expressions inside each intent into two parts: 90% is used for training, 10% is used to evaluate the custom entity detection.
 The evaluation is simple: We detect each custom entity in each sentence, based on the knowledge we have from the training dataset.
 We check if each word has been properly detected as a custom entity or as a simple word.
 We repeat this process five times to enforce randomness in the splits.
-This results in three metrics between 0 and 1 for each entity (**Precision**, **Recall**, and **F1 score**) and three global metrics for the entire dataset.
+This results in five metrics between 0 and 1 for each entity (**Precision**, **Recall**, **F1 score**, **Ranking**, and **Size**) and five global metrics for the entire dataset.

 ## Your entity detection confusion matrix